springload/metacomponent/README.md

 # Out of scope

 - Loops.
 We support `children` values (arbitrary childNodes) so you could just nest other components instead.
 Maybe we don't need this.
-- It produces TypeScript components and you could always convert that to JavaScript... so probably no need to produce JavaScript components directly.
+- It produces TypeScript components and you could always convert that to JavaScript... so probably no need to produce JavaScript components directly, or perhaps a wrapper with Babel could be used to strip types.